 Hollywood actor and comedian Aziz Ansari has been accused of sexual assault by a 23-year-old woman.

-The woman, referred to as Grace – her name has been kept anonymous for her safety – spoke to publication Babe, and said: “I believe that I was taken advantage of by Aziz,” she said.
+The woman, referred to as Grace so that her name can remain anonymous for her safety, spoke to publication Babe, and said: “I believe that I was taken advantage of by Aziz,” she said.
 “I was not listened to and ignored.
 It was by far the worst experience with a man I’ve ever had.”

 Following a date, Ansari took the woman back to his apartment and, according to the woman, ignored repeated cues that she felt uncomfortable: “I know I was physically giving off cues that I wasn’t interested,” she said.
 “I don’t think that was noticed at all, or if it was, it was ignored.”

-Then, as the interview continued, the woman claims she asked Ansari to wait until next time to have sex, so which she claims the following exchange took place: “And he goes, ‘Oh, you mean second date?’ and I go, ‘Oh, yeah, sure,’ and he goes, ‘Well, if I poured you another glass of wine now, would it count as our second date?’”
-From then on she claims he poured her another drink and forcefully kissed her.
+Then, as the interview continued, the woman claims that she asked Ansari to wait until next time to have sex, to which she claims the following exchange took place: “And he goes, ‘Oh, you mean second date?’ and I go, ‘Oh, yeah, sure,’ and he goes, ‘Well, if I poured you another glass of wine now, would it count as our second date?’”
+From then on, she claims he poured her another drink and forcefully kissed her.